 Set up and use the fingerprint sensor on your Galaxy phone

 No one in the world is quite like you, and no two fingerprints are exactly the same.
-That’s why fingerprint security on Galaxy phones is so dependable.
+That is why fingerprint security on Galaxy phones is so dependable.
 However, using the fingerprint scanner may be a little different based on which type of phone you have.

-Note: The following instructions apply to phones with Android 9.0 or higher.
+The following instructions apply to Galaxy phones with Android 9.0 or higher sold in Canada.
 Available screens and settings may vary by wireless service provider, software version, and phone model.

 Depending on which Galaxy phone you have, the fingerprint scanner may be in a different location.
 Make sure you know the location before you start registering your prints.

 - Phones with an Ultrasonic in-display fingerprint reader: Galaxy S10 5G series, Galaxy Note10 5G series, Galaxy Note20 5G series, Galaxy S20 5G series, and Galaxy S21 5G series.

 - Phones with an Optical in-display fingerprint reader: Galaxy A50, Galaxy A51, Galaxy A70, and Galaxy A71.

 - Phones with a fingerprint reader on the back: Galaxy A11, Galaxy A20, Galaxy A21, Galaxy S8 series, Galaxy S9 series, Galaxy Note8, and Galaxy Note9.